renatoabreu11/LBAW/README.md

 * Authentication
 * Password recovery
 * Advanced auction search with filtering and sorting
-* User profile with edit option
+* User profile with edit functionality
+* User watchlist
+* User credit
 * Follow and unfollow system
-* User watchlist
 * Facebook API integration (sign in, sign up and share auction)
 * Notification system
 * Report options
 * Online web assistance (feedback and contact us)
-* User credit
 * Questions and Answers section in each auction
-* Admin administration (ban and notify users, remove auctions, add admins, export auctions information and add new categories)
+* Website administration (ban and notify users, remove auctions, add admins, export auctions information and add new categories)
 * Automatic auction system that manages the current state of an auction
 * User reviews and ratings
 * Amazon API integration
 * Auction bids
-* Auction creation with personalized information or by selecting a product from the amazon catalog.
+* Auction creation with personalized information or by selecting a product from the amazon catalog
 * Update of auction information and the respective images

 ## Development